GerritCodeReview/plugins_task/src/main/resources/Documentation/task.md

 conflicting systems to more easily be detected in cases when more than one system is mistakenly configured to be responsible for the same changes.

-Exposing task information via Gerrit helps users understand the workflow that is expected of their changes.
+Exposing task hierarchy information via Gerrit helps users understand the workflow that is expected of their changes.
 It helps them visualize task requirements and which tasks are expected to be completed before another task will even be attempted.
 It helps them understand how their changes are, or